 COVID Testing Center

-Boise State University will continue to offer ongoing saliva testing (RT-PCR) appointments for summer.
+Boise State University continues to offer ongoing saliva testing (RT-PCR) appointments.

 To get tested, you should:

-- Find dates and times for testing at the scheduling website linked below
+- Find dates and times for testing at the scheduling website.

 - You must not eat, drink or smoke for at least 30 minutes prior to your testing appointment.